NOW INCLUDED: Subcollection on Vaccination

 An Overview of COVID-19 and Past Pandemics

 2020 had barely begun when life as the world knew it was upended and redefined.
 Reports at the end of 2019 of a mysterious disease spreading rapidly through Wuhan, China made headlines in the United States, but were not met with alarm by the general American public.
 It was later determined that the disease that we now know as COVID-19 was caused by SARS-CoV-2, a coronavirus.
-Its contagious nature has caused the disease to overwhelm hospitals, creating so many critically ill patients that hospitals have not had enough beds, supplies, and ventilators to support afflicted patients.
-Maintaining social distance and complying with state-issued orders to wear masks have become flashpoint political issues.
+Its contagious nature caused the disease to overwhelm hospitals, creating so many critically ill patients that at certain points, hospitals didn’t have enough beds, supplies, and ventilators to support afflicted patients.
+Maintaining social distance, complying with state-issued orders to wear masks, and mandating vaccinations have become flashpoint political issues.

 Humanity has suffered under pandemic spread of cholera, yellow fever, tuberculosis, polio, smallpox, measles, plague—all have killed and scarred the young, old, ill, and healthy.
 For all of medicine’s great triumphs—the global eradication of smallpox and the near-eradication of polio worldwide, for example—there are some maladies for which such victories remain out of reach.
-At the time of the creation of this database, there is no vaccine and no cure for COVID-19.
+Since the creation of this database, vaccines have been made available for most people; however, there is still no cure for COVID-19.

 About COVID-19: Pandemics Past and Present